IwunzeGE/DevOps-Project/MERN Stack/README.md

 - Display list of all tasks
 - Delete a completed task

-Each task will be associated with some particular endpoint and will use different standard HTTP request methods: POST, GET, DELETE.
+Each task will be associated with some particular endpoint and different standard HTTP request methods: POST, GET, DELETE.

 For each task, we need to create routes that will define various endpoints that the To-do app will depend on.
 So let us create a folder routes
 `mkdir routes`